+5 MSE =

-$$MSE = \frac{1}{n} \sum{i=1}^{n} \delta_i (z{s_i} - \hat{f}(\mathbf{X}{s_i}; \hat{\boldsymbol{\theta}}))^2,$$ (8)
+$$\sum{i=1}^{n} \delta_i (z{s_i} - \hat{f}(\mathbf{X}{s_i}; \hat{\boldsymbol{\theta}}))^2$$

+,

-where δ are the measurement error weights, which are all 1 if the soil property is measured without error.
+where δ are the weights, which are all 1 if the soil property is measured without error.
 In this study, we used the Adam optimizer (Kingma and Ba, 2014) to minimize Eq.
 8. Adam uses the derivative of the objective function with respect to each model parameter to update its value.
 This process is called backpropagation (LeCun et al., 1989).
 The optimization process runs for a number of epochs.
 An epoch describes the number of times the network sees the entire input dataset.
+During each

-During each epoch, the entire dataset is shown to the network in small subsets shuffled at random, called "minibatches".
+10 epoch, the entire dataset is shown to the network in small subsets shuffled at random, called "minibatches".
 The number of epochs must be chosen, as well as the batch size.
-In addition, one must chose the learning rate of the optimizer, i.e. how fast the optimizer moves the connection weights in the opposite direction of the gradient after each update.
+In addition, one must chose the learning rate of the optimizer, i.e. how fast the optimizer moves the weights in the opposite direction of the gradient after each update.
 A too small learning rate increases the computation time to find the optimum of the objective function because the steps are small.
-If the learning rate is too large training may not converge because the connection weights oscillate.
-The learning rate can be tuned as other model architecture hyperparameters.
-This is explained in the next sections.
+If the learning rate is too large training may not converge because the weights oscillate.

-2.4 Multi-source data integration
+15 2.4 Multi-source data integration

 The values of the soil property z{s_i} used to train the CNN model might be uncertain.
-For example, they are derived using an infrared spectroscopy model.
+For example, they are derived using an infrared spectroscopic model.
 This uncertainty must be accounted for when calibrating the CNN model.
-A solution is to assign a measurement error weight to each value of the soil property, depending of its relative error compared to a "true" measurement of the soil property at the same location.
-We refer "true measurement" of a soil property as a measurement made using a standard laboratory technique which has a small error.
-Meanwhile spectroscopy inferred property is the value predicted using measurement from an infrared spectrometer.
-The prediction is based on a calibration model that relates observations of spectra and their true measurement values.
-For a vector of a soil property inferred using a spectroscopic model \mathbf{z}{IR} , one can assign a measurement error weight by comparing the variance of the predicted soil property by the infrared model to the variance of the measurements used for the infrared model calibration.
-The measurement error weight δ for is given by:
+A solution is to assign a weight to each value of the soil property, depending of its relative error compared to a true measurement of the soil property at the same location.
+For a vector of a soil property inferred using a spectroscopic model z{IR} , one can assign a weight by which can then be applied to weight importance of the values of the soil property inferred by the infrared model, at locations where the true soil property is unknown.
+In this work, a true value of a soil property is measured in the laboratory, with assigned weight of 1.
+The weights for each observation are used in model solibration, by undating objective function to minimize in

+20 comparing the variance of the predicted soil property by the infrared model to the variance of the measurements used for the infrared model calibration.
+The weight δ for a measurement is given by: